 The Oyster Perpetual Cosmograph Daytona is the benchmark for those with a passion for driving and speed.

-The Cosmograph Daytona is equipped with calibre 4130, a self-winding mechanical chronograph movement developed and manufactured by Rolex.
-The architecture, manufacturing and innovative features of this movement make it exceptionally precise and reliable.
+The Cosmograph Daytona is equipped with calibre 4131, a self-winding mechanical chronograph movement entirely developed and manufactured by Rolex, evolved from calibre 4130 which had equipped the model since the year 2000.
 A consummate demonstration of technology, this movement offers outstanding performance, particularly in terms of precision, power reserve, convenience and reliability.
-It incorporates a chronograph function with a reduced number of components, thereby further enhancing its reliability.
+It incorporates a chronograph function with a reduced number of components, thereby further enhancing the movement’s reliability.
 The chronograph is engaged by a mechanism with a column wheel and vertical clutch.
 This enables an instantaneous and extremely precise start to the timing.

-The oscillator of calibre 4130 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
+The oscillator of calibre 4131 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also mounted on the Rolex-designed, patented high-performance Paraflex shock absorbers, further enhancing the movement’s shock resistance.

-Calibre 4130 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
+Calibre 4131 is equipped with a self-winding system via a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Its oscillating weight, which is cut out and fitted with an optimized ball bearing, is made of 18 ct yellow gold on the Cosmograph Daytona in 950 platinum.
-Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of approximately 72 hours.
+Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 72 hours.

 BRACELET AND CLASP: SECURE AND COMFORTABLE